Explore the Museum of Natural History in Morro Bay State Park

 natural history Morro Bay Natural History Museum

 “The staff of the museum provides engaging and informative programs that highlight and celebrate the natural wonders of the Central Coast.
-It is an incredibly valuable resource for our community and visitors,” says Robyn Chase, California State Parks Interpretive Program Manager.
-“Join staff for a nature walk, talk, ask questions and discover more about Morro Rock, the sand dunes, the estuary, or the Heron Rookery Natural Preserve.”
+It is an incredibly valuable resource for our community,” says Robyn Chase, California State Parks Interpretive Program Manager.

 “Visitors to the museum love to browse the well-stocked gift shop,” says Kristin Howland, Executive Director of the Central Coast State Parks Association.
 “The Central Coast State Parks Association takes pride in the selection of merchandise in the museum store, which benefits the park’s educational programs.
 Find a unique offering of books, gifts, and apparel all featuring the wonders of Morro Bay State Park that make for great shopping choices for any occasion.”